dignitas123/mailgun-dealing-desk/README.md

 authorName: 'May Jun'
 authorAvatar: 'https://avatars0.githubusercontent.com/u/17956058?s=460&u=f3acebabd097e6e93d5be5a8366b980fea5b15aa&v=4'
 -->
-# Serverless Nodejs Rest API with TypeScript And MongoDB Atlas
+# Mailgun Serverless Dealing Desk with Typescript

 This is a REST API for AWS Lambda with TypeScript, MongoDB Atlas and SNS, that processes webhooks from mailgun.